Buying a home at auction - What do I need to know?

 Subscribe to the auction houses’ mailing lists, and request the latest catalogues produced on the properties available.

 You can also find details of most properties to be auctioned across the UK at EIG.

-There are an increasing number of online property auctions where you do not have to attend the auction in person.
+There is also an increasing number of online property auctions where you do not have to attend the auction in person.

-The usual time period between an auction catalogue coming out and the auction taking place is about a month, so you will need to act fast if you see a property of interest.
+Auction catalogues are usually available a month or so before the auction date, so you will need to act fast if you see a property of interest.

 Ensure your finances are in order

-If you buy a property at auction, costs will include:
+If you buy a property at auction, you will usually have to pay: